Pinjasaur/fastapi-htmx-todo/readme.md

 > A simple todo web app built using HTMX v2 with FastAPI.

+This is the companion source code to this tutorial on TestDriven.io: <https://testdriven.io/blog/fastapi-htmx/>

 A hosted instance is available on Render: <https://fastapi-htmx-todo.onrender.com>

 After cloning: